davidson16807/tectonics.cpp/doc/README.md

 Some of the most important documents:

-**ROADMAP.md**	A partial check list of features that need to be added to the library to reach minimum viable produce **TESTS.md**	A partial check list of unit tests that need to be written **GLOSSARY.md**	A glossary of formal terms used throughout the library and its documentation.
+**ROADMAP.md**	A partial check list of features that need to be added to the library to reach minimum viable product **TESTS.md**	A partial check list of unit tests that need to be written **GLOSSARY.md**	A glossary of formal terms used throughout the library and its documentation.
 Documentation elsewhere assumes familiarity with these terms.